 As the previous sections have illustrated, CDS automation needs to be integrated into multiple levels of workflow.
 It also needs to be designed to accommodate the range of users who will use it in the range of settings in which the CDS will be used.
 One method of achieving these challenging goals is referred to as human-centered design, or user-centered design.
-Human- or user-centered design methods, such as usability testing, for CDS automation have been strongly recommended64, 65, 221, 222, 230, 231 because of the evidence to date that many CDS systems are not usable.
-Actual usability studies of medical technologies have been demonstrated to be useful177, 223, 232-236 with some focusing on different types of CDS automation.
-178, 237-242 User-centered design is more than simply the design of usable interfaces.
+Human- or user-centered design methods, such as usability testing, for CDS automation have been strongly recommended esign methods, such as usability testing, for CDS automation have been strongly recommended state usability studies of the evidence to date that many CDS systems are not usable.
+Actual usability studies of medical technologies have been demonstrated to be useful with some focusing on different types of CDS automation.
+User-centered design is more than simply the design of usable interfaces.
 It requires that IT-in this case CDS automation-be designed to fit into the larger social, workflow, organizational and environmental conditions into which it will be implemented.
-62-65, 151, 155, 164, 195, 196, 205, 210, 212-214, 223, 243, 244 That means the development of CDS automation will require user, function, task, and system analyses to ensure the automation will fit into its context appropriately.
+Esc.
+151, 155, 164, 195, 196, 205, 210, 212-214, 223, 243, 244.
+That means the development of CDS automation will require user, function, task, and system analyses to ensure the automation will fit into its context appropriately.